Using EstateExec

 Future Executor for Someone Still Living ↧

-- Your Role: Start by learning about the executor role, and key steps you can take in advance to make the eventual estate settlement easier.
+- Learn about Your Role: Start by learning about the executor role, and key steps you can take in advance to make the eventual estate settlement easier.

-- Decedent Info: Fill out some basic information about the estate owner (e.g., birth date, legal address, etc.), and attach any information you may have about funeral wishes or prepaid funeral plans.
+- Enter Information about Estate Owner: Fill out some basic information about the estate owner (e.g., birthdate, legal address, etc.), and attach any information you may have about funeral wishes or prepaid funeral plans.

-- Contacts: Enter information about important contacts for the estate (asset locations, estate owner's accountant, etc.).
+- Contacts: Enter information about important contacts for the estate (e.g., estate owner's accountant, lawyer, etc.).
 Be sure to populate the Heirs Tab as well.

 - File Attachments: You can attach files (documents, photos, whatever) to pretty much anything within EstateExec (e.g., assets, contacts, the overall estate itself, ...).
 Used judiciously, these attachments can be very helpful, but there's no need to upload photos of everything!

-- Tasks: The Tasks list will walk you through the steps you need to settle the estate.
-You might want to take a look at a few tasks just to get a feel for things... you'll find that some EstateExec tasks describe fairly general yet important steps, while others include links to required forms, perform financial calculations, provide optional discounts on related third-party services, and give additional detailed assistance.
+When the estate owner passes away, the Tasks Tab will then walk you through the steps you need to settle the estate.
+You might want to take a look at a few of the settlement tasks, now, just to get a feel for things... you'll find that some EstateExec tasks describe fairly general yet important steps, while others include links to required forms, perform financial calculations, provide optional discounts on related third-party services, and give additional detailed assistance.
 When the time comes, just work your way through the list.

 Estate Professional ↧